STATE OF WEST VIRGINIA EXECUTIVE DEPARTMENT

 WHEREAS, since the issuance of Executive Order 9-20, as well as Executive Orders 20- 20, 21-20, 22-20, 24-20, and 25-20, the implementation of successful public health measures has resulted in revised projections of rates of infection and COVID-19 related deaths in West Virginia, as well as ever-strengthening supply chains for personal protective equipment and other medical equipment and supplies, resulting in greater preparedness and response capacity throughout the state; and

-WHEREAS, in consultation with county officials, including local health officials, the state’s public health experts have advised that it is, at this time, appropriate to terminate the additional heightened measures ordered by Executive Order 21-20 with respect to Kanawha County, Executive Order 24-20 with respect to Ohio County, and Executive Order 25-20 with respect to Jackson County; and
+WHEREAS, Executive Order 29-20, Executive Order 33-20, and Executive Order 34-20 previously terminated the additional heightened measures ordered by Executive Order 20-20 with respect to Morgan County, Executive Order 21-20 with respect to Kanawha County, Executive Order 24-20 with respect to Cabell County, Ohio County, Wayne County, and Wood County, and Executive Order 25-20 with respect to Jackson County; and

 IN WITNESS WHEREOF, I have hereunto set my hand and caused the Great Seal of the State of West Virginia to be affixed.

-DONE at the Capitol in the City of Charleston, State of West Virginia, this Third day of May, in the year of our Lord, Two Thousand Twenty in the One Hundred Fifty-Seventh Year of our State.
+DONE at the Capitol in the City of Charleston, State of West Virginia, this Eighteenth day of May, in the year of our Lord, Two Thousand Twenty in the One Hundred Fifty-seventh year of the State.